Misunderstandings in communication through body language - this is how they arise

 In general, body language signals a basic intention, but not a specific meaning.
 And not every gesture is clearly assigned to a specific, firmly defined expression.
 Gestures are therefore ambiguous and should be interpreted that way.
 On the other hand, what body language conveys quite well is a person's emotional intention.

-In fact, brain research shows that what we feel first appears in our bodies and only a nanosecond later in our consciousness.
-So if we are hungry, impatient, angry or happy, our body will signal these feelings quite reliably.
-And that's exactly what you can learn to read and understand.
-Until the conscious mind realizes this anger or pleasure, it has already manifested itself in our body.
-And that's what, man learn to read and understand.
+In fact, brain research shows that what we feel appears first in our body and only a nanosecond later in our consciousness.
+So when we are hungry, impatient, angry, or happy, our body will signal these feelings fairly reliably.
+And that is exactly what you can learn to read and understand.
+By the time the conscious mind realizes this anger or joy, it has already shown itself in our body.
+And that's what, you learn to read and understand.

-But often this happens unconsciously, without thinking too much about it.
-We have mirror neurons in our brains that become active when our subconscious senses something in everyone else.
-We reflect the emotions of this other person so that we can understand them better.
-From an evolutionary point of view, this also makes sense, because we can respond so quickly and automatically to the feelings of others.
+Often this happens unconsciously without thinking too much about it.
+We have Spiegelneurons in our brain that become active when our subconscious senses a feeling in each other.
+We spiegeln reflect that other person's emotions so we can better understand them.
+From an evolutionary point of view, this also makes sense because we can react so quickly and automatically to the feelings of others.